jkrogager/VoigtFit/docs/index.rst

   I want to thank Jonatan Selsing and Kasper E. Heintz who helped putting parts of the documentation together.
-  I also thank Svea Hernandez, Johan Fynbo, Christina Thöne, Luca Izzo, Antonio de Ugarte-Postigo, Bo Milvang-Jensen, and Lise Christensen for their help in extensively testing the software and for their constructive feedback and ideas for new features.
+  I also thank Svea Hernandez, Johan Fynbo, Christina Thöne, Luca Izzo, Antonio de Ugarte-Postigo, Bo Milvang-Jensen, Lise Christensen, and Annalisa De Cia for their help in extensively testing the software and for their constructive feedback and ideas for new features.